yugabyte/yugabyte-db/docs/content/stable/yugabyte-platform/alerts-monitoring/prometheus-setup.md

 1. Navigate to the **Service Discovery** page.

-1. Ensure that the service monitor for YugabyteDB is listed.
+1. Ensure that the service monitor for your YugabyteDB universe is listed.

 To view metrics, use Prometheus queries.
 For sample queries, refer to [Analyze key metrics](../../../explore/observability/prometheus-integration/macos/#analyze-key-metrics)